How to Become a Speech Therapist in New Jersey

 • Union City

-You can apply for the CCC-SLP through ASHA by furnishing proof of passing Praxis exam scores, proof of completion of a clinical fellowship, and an official graduate transcript.
+You’ll apply for the CCC-SLP through ASHA.
+You’ll need to provide them with proof of your passing Praxis exam score, proof of completion of a clinical fellowship, and your official graduate transcripts.

 Step 4.
 Apply for Licensing and Begin Practicing as a Speech-Language Pathologist

 Allow one-two weeks to hear back from the board and be issued your license.
-Now that you’re licensed, you may begin practicing.
-You have several options on how to begin your career:
+Once licensed, you’ll have opportunities to:

 Join the Clinic Where You Completed Your Clinical Internship